-Recognizing the urgent need to protect traditional knowledge and culture, the CoR Network celebrates the indigenous language revitalization projects of groups such as Cultural Survival and the National Geographic Society.
-CoR Network ally Cultural Survival runs the Endangered Languages Program, in which it partners with tribal language programs in the United States to strengthen fundraising efforts for linguistic education projects, including language immersion schools and camps and master-apprentice programs that pair a fluent speaker with a second language learner.
+Recognizing the urgent need to protect traditional knowledge and culture, the CoR Network has supported the indigenous language revitalization projects of groups such as Cultural Survival.
+CoR Network ally Cultural Survival runs the Endangered Languages Program, in which it partners with tribal language programs in the United States to strengthen fundraising efforts for linguistic education projects, including language immersion schools and camps and master-apprentice programs that pair a fluent speaker with a second-language learner.
 They have also worked with the National Alliance to Save Native Languages to lobby Congress for increased support and funding for Native language programs.
 Finally, Cultural Survival is creating The Language Gathering, an internet hub around which previously isolated language preservation activists can come together to share techniques and strategies for strengthening their tribal language programs.

 Below are some ways you can learn more and help indigenous people protect their languages and traditional knowledge: